 Kevin Roberts, a lawyer at Morrison & Foerster, didn’t immediately return a phone call seeking comment.

-Citigroup Inc. (C) sued Alan Casden, a Beverly Hills, California, real-estate developer, for $43.4 million, claiming his company defaulted on the financing of a Gulfstream 550 corporate jet.
+Citigroup Inc. (C:US) sued Alan Casden, a Beverly Hills, California, real-estate developer, for $43.4 million, claiming his company defaulted on the financing of a Gulfstream 550 corporate jet.

 A unit of Casden Co. took out a $37.5 million loan in 2005 to finance the aircraft, engines and related equipment, Citigroup said in a complaint filed yesterday in Manhattan federal court.
 The loan was later increased to $45.9 million and was guaranteed by Casden personally and by Casden Co., according to the New York-based bank.